apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 Note that CAS will automatically create the appropriate components internally based on the settings specified below.
 If you wish to authenticate against more than one LDAP server, simply increment the index and specify the settings for the next LDAP server.

+To learn more about this topic, [please review this guide](LDAP-Authentication.html).

 ```properties
 # cas.authn.ldap[0].ldapUrl=ldaps://ldap1.example.edu,ldaps://ldap2.example.edu,...